Josh-Been/Webinar-Mapping-2016-Presidential-Election/README.md

 *Data from U.S. Census*

-3. [Census American Community Survey](https://www.census.gov/programs-surveys/acs/data.html) - This Census data included in the *zip archive* has been pre-processed.
+3. [Census American Community Survey (2012-2016 5 year)](https://www.census.gov/programs-surveys/acs/data.html) - This Census data included in the *zip archive* has been pre-processed.
 Data was downloaded for Census Block Groups and approximated to VTD polygons using an area-weighted spatial join approach using ArcGIS.

 # Webinar Steps